parthian-sterlet/sitega/README.md

 # SiteGA - binding Sites recognition by Genetic Algorithm

 # Description
-Previous SiteGA version 1 required the alignment of binding sites, [Levitsky et al., 2007](https://doi.org/10.1186/1471-2105-8-481)

-Current SiteGA version 2 represented the algorithm of previous version (2007) adopted for *de novo* search in a ChIP-seq dataset, i.e. the alignment of binding sites is not required (Levitsky et al., in preparation)
+Current SiteGA represented the algorithm of [(Levitsky et al., 2007)](https://doi.org/10.1186/1471-2105-8-481) adopted for *de novo* search in a ChIP-seq dataset (Levitsky et al., in preparation).

 # Requirement
 To compile exetubable codes from source code, that was written in C++ language, you need: